-Researcher launches teen contraceptive websiteSeptember 12th, 2011 in Health /
+Researcher launches teen contraceptive websiteSeptember 12, 2011 in Medicine & Health / Health

 Friends, the mainstream media and the internet, all potentially unreliable sources, continue to be the way America's young adults find their health information.
 Research has found that while they trust health professionals and health educators, they often do not turn to them for information, especially when it comes to their sexual health.